 At 40 square kilometres, the Alfred Bog is the largest bog of its kind in southern Ontario.
 It is twice the size of its not-so-far neighbour, Mer Bleue Bog near Ottawa.
 Like Mer Bleue, Alfred Bog was created at the end of the Ice Age, around 10,000 years ago.
 The water, poor in oxygen, is too acidic to allow the plants to decompose, and the dead plants therefore accumulate to create peat.
 The peat moss in Alfred Bog reaches a depth of up to seven metres in some places.

 Many of the animal and plant species found in the bog are rare or endangered.
 The acidity of the soil allows certain species of orchids and carnivorous plants to grow there, and the place is a true paradise for bird watchers.
-There is even a herd of moose there, which is said to represent one of the southernmost moose populations in the entire province.
+The bog is even home to a herd of moose, which is said to represent one of the southernmost moose populations in the entire province.

 Over the past century, sections of the bog have been drained and converted to farmland, while others have been exploited by the peat industry.
 The bog is believed to be today only a third of its original size, but many organizations are now involved in its protection and preservation.